XorTroll/NitroEdit/README.md

 - [devkitPro](https://github.com/devkitPro)'s devkitARM, libnds and libfat are the basic components in order to make this project and most other DS(i) homebrew projects.

-- Some already existing ROM editors were really helpful in order to understand several file formats: [Every File Explorer](https://github.com/Gericom/EveryFileExplorer), [NSMBe5](https://github.com/Dirbaio/NSMB-Editor), [MKDS Course Modifier](https://www.romhacking.net/utilities/1285/) and [DS Sound Studio](https://dswiki.garhoogin.com/page.jsp?name=DS%20Sound%20Studio)
+- Some already existing PC ROM editors were really helpful in order to understand several file formats, and as the base for this PC editor: [Every File Explorer](https://github.com/Gericom/EveryFileExplorer), [NSMBe5](https://github.com/Dirbaio/NSMB-Editor), [MKDS Course Modifier](https://www.romhacking.net/utilities/1285/) and [DS Sound Studio](https://dswiki.garhoogin.com/page.jsp?name=DS%20Sound%20Studio)

 - The following web pages were also really helpful in order to understand several file formats:
   - https://www.romhacking.net/documents/%5b469%5dnds_formats.htm